Legal

 7. Sub-Processors

-8. International Data Transfers
+8. Third-Country Transfers

-9. Technical and Organizational Measures (TOMs)
+9. Technical and Organisational Measures (TOMs)

 10. Deletion and Return of Data